-Mattie Gilbert Smith secures sewing machines from Ladies’ Clubs in Alabama and puts ten blind seamstresses to work on the school for the blind campus.
+Mattie Gilbert Smith secures sewing machines from Ladies’ Clubs in Alabama and puts 10 blind seamstresses to work on the School for the Blind campus.
 The project will eventually become the Alabama Industries for the Blind, the state’s largest employer of blind adults.

 AIDB and the Alabama Department of Rehabilitation Services develop an innovative new partnership in vocational rehabilitation by creating the E. H. Gentry Technical Facility as a “trade school” for deaf and blind adults.